Subscribers to my email list get free early access to future chapters!

 As Lina reached for the frying pan, Qingcang quickly intervened.
 “Don’t grab it,” he ordered.
 “I’ll bring it myself.
 From now on, you’re not allowed to hurt yourself.”

 Lina was surprised and blinked a few times.
 ‘Are my ears deceiving me, or is he treating me better?’ she thought, baffled.
-She continued with bringing the food to the backyard.
+She continued bringing the food to the backyard.

 Qingcang observed Lina’s energy, noting the marked improvement in her spiritual strength when she experienced joy.
-“So, the secret to her spiritual recovery is not taking care of her body, but her heart instead?” he wondered, lost in thought.
-“How can I make her happy?” he muttered, curious for the answers.
+“So, the secret to her spiritual recovery is not taking care of her body, but her heart instead?
+How can I make her happy?”

 Lina stood amidst the vibrant garden, taking in the vivid colors of the surrounding flowers as they swayed gently in the morning breeze.
 The sun began peering over the horizon, casting a warm, golden glow upon the lush greenery.
 She closed her eyes, inhaling the sweet scent of the garden deeply, feeling a sense of calm and contentment wash over her.